 Fitbit Ionic v Apple Watch Series 3: Smart features

-There's 2.5GB of space for you to either store offline music from Pandora or from your own library.
+There's 2.5GB of space for you to either store offline music from Pandora or from your own library; if you're outside of the US, you'll get Deezer as your streaming option.
 However, since the Ionic doesn't have cellular capabilities, you can't stream music without your phone around.
-Oh yeah, Fitbit also doesn't have a music partner outside of the US.

-The Apple Watch has third-party music services like TuneIn Radio and Pandora, and you can also sync your favorite playlists to your Watch for later listening standalone-style.
-If you do want to sync over your music, you'll have 16GB of storage to do so, much more than that on the Ionic.
-Apple Watch gets a further upper hand with the introduction of Apple Music on the LTE model, letting you stream music on the go.
+The Apple Watch has third-party music services like TuneIn Radio and Pandora, and you can also sync your favourite playlists to your Watch for later listening standalone-style.
+If you do want to sync over your music, you'll have 16GB of storage to do so, much more than on the Ionic.
+Apple Watch gets a further upper hand with the introduction of Apple Music on the LTE model, letting you stream music on the go and without your phone.

 How to set up your Fitbit or Apple Watch

 The Ionic is only the second Fitbit to utilise GPS, after the Surge, allowing it to match the Apple Watch in this regard.
 In our test we found the Ionic's GPS data to be pretty on the money, and it didn't take too long to actually lock on either.

 While Fitbits' PurePulse technology has been hit or miss in the past, it's always struggled at high intensities.
 With the Ionic we've still found it to be a bit uneven at high intensities, but we hope Fitbit can tighten up its algorithms.